branst/AWS-Monitoring-Telegram-Bot/README.md

 The AWS Monitoring Telegram Bot is a subset of two projects that can be deployed as a single unit.
 It utilizes a Telegram Bot, AWS Lambda Functions, Amazon API Gateway, IAM Roles and other AWS Services to return real time metrics, alarms and insights of running AWS Services.
 It constitutes a mechanism for retrieving operational data and it keeps you informed of any alarm changes via a centralized private Telegram group chat.

-* Proactive push notifications: when a alarm on Amazon Cloudwatch its breached (status change from OK to ALARM) it triggers a SNS notification that invokes an AWS Lambda which in return sends a message to a Telegram Group / 1:1 Chat via a Bot with the alarm status and its values.
+* Proactive push notifications: when a alarm on Amazon Cloudwatch is breached (status change from OK to ALARM) it triggers a SNS notification that invokes an AWS Lambda which in return sends a message to a Telegram Group / 1:1 Chat via a Bot with the alarm status and its values.

 * Reactive status updates: upon request from a Group / 1:1 Chat via a Telegram Bot, the command invokes an AWS Lambda function via an Amazon API Gateway.
 The Lambda function uses CLAUDIA.JS Bot Builder Framework, it then queries the correct AWS service depending of the utilized command: RDS, ECS, Fargate, Cloudfront, ALB, EC2 and others returning its usage, metrics and indicators.<br /><br />Example: the /rds command will retrieve the database size (via the RDS API) of the specified instance in addition to its current CPU, Memory and IOPS usage utilizing the Cloudwatch Metrics API.